 The finish nailer is also much faster than nailing finish nails using a hammer, allowing the trim carpenter or woodworker to be far more productive.
 The finish nailer has the added advantage of being able to be used one-handed, freeing up the other hand for holding the trim or molding in place.

-Most finish nailers use nails ranging from 15-18 gauge, and the style of nailer is either straight or angled (meaning that the magazine that holds the nails beneath the nailer is either perpendicular to the nailing direction or at an angle of about 20 degrees).
+Most finish nailers use nails in the 15-18 gauge range, and the style of nailer is either straight or angled (meaning that the magazine that holds the nails beneath the nailer is either perpendicular to the nailing direction or at an angle of about 20 degrees).

 Nails for these nailers come in strips of 50-100, usually in boxes of about 2000 in total, and usually, ranging from 1-1/4 to 2-1/2 inches in length.
 Smaller finish nailers, commonly called brad nailers, will shoot very thin brads ranging from 5/8-inch up to 1-1/2 inches in length.

 Finish nailers have a safety nose that must be depressed before the trigger of the nailer will engage and be able to be pulled.
 Most finish nailers include a rubber, anti-marring tip that can be slipped over the tip of the nose to prevent the nailer from damaging the wood or molding being nailed.

 To use the finish nailer, position the tip of the nailer on the trim board at the location where you want the nail to be driven.
 Then, adjust the position of the nailer to drive the nail in the proper direction.
 In most cases, the nailer's cylinder and the tip should line up perpendicular to the face of the board, allowing the nail to be driven squarely into the board.